 - Start a new hobby – something you have always wanted to do or just contrary – newer thought of doing.
 Singing, songwriting, mandala drawing, dog training, you name it.
 There is an online community behind almost every activity – whether a public site or a Facebook group (or both).

-People’s connections are way stronger than some external matters.
-In every challenge, there is an opportunity, so let’s take this time to try, learn and do something unusual.
-You might discover new information about well-known topics, see your friends from a different perspective or even learn about new angles of your personality.
+People’s connections are way stronger than physical locations or external matters.
+As long as you keep your mind open, there is always something extraordinary to try, learn or do.
+You might discover new information about well-known topics, see your friends from a different perspective or even learn about unexpected angles of your personality.
 Just remember, whatever you decide to do on-line, take care of your own and your peer safety.